OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-06/day-02.md

 **Tomorrow:**

-- Learn how to use Kubernetes with azure.
+- Learn how to use Kubernetes in local machine

 ---

 ## Mariem

 **Total Focus Duration:**

 - 6 hours and 15 minutes (15 pomodoros)

 **Today:**